Blog

 2. Creating Warm & Cosy Living Spaces

+Once you have established a natural material palette, the next step is creating spaces that feel comfortable and inviting throughout the year.
 Rural homes are designed for comfort and warmth, particularly in colder months.

 Tip: In rooms with high ceilings, use statement pendant lights or oversized lamps to bring warmth down to eye level.